Useful InformationTraveller Essentials

 Embassies and Consulates

-Many worldwide postal and shipping companies are active in Armenia, and you can send and receive anything from postcards to large packages from and to anywhere in the world.
+You can send and receive anything from postcards to large packages to and from anywhere in the world via HayPost, the Armenian post office.
+There are also logistics companies available.
 The following are the most widely used providers:

 Medication and Vaccinations